 How do you determine if your site structure is SEO-friendly?

-Is your navigation easy for a user to understand?
+- Is your navigation easy for a user to understand?
 You can dig deeper into this question with heat-mapping or other services that let you do user testing or screen recordings.
-This will allow you to see if users are bumbling around on your pages or find what they’re looking for right away.
+This way, you can see if users are bumbling around on your pages or find what they’re looking for quickly.

-How many items are in your navigation?
-In some cases, there may need to be a lot.
+- How many items are in your navigation?
+There may need to be a lot.
 A generally good rule is to keep things as concise as possible.
 You (almost) never need to link every single page on your site in your navigation.
-Also, consider how many clicks it takes to get to a page from the homepage — and try to keep it to less than four clicks when possible.
+Also, consider how many clicks it takes to get to a page from the homepage.
+Try to keep it to less than four clicks when possible.

 How do you create a site structure with SEO in mind?

 Don’t panic if you’re realizing that your site architecture isn’t where it needs to be.
-There are changed and tweaks you can make that’ll get your site on the right path.
+There are changes and tweaks you can make that’ll get your site on the right path in a flash.

 First off, use keywords in your URLs when possible (without keyword stuffing).
 If your site’s not already set up this way, work with a developer to see if you can redirect and update your URLs so they have parent items.
 They should also be clean and easy to read.
 This means no random scramble of letters, numbers, and symbols.

 You also want to make sure there aren’t too many elements in your navigation.
 Having no more than seven Tier 1 items is a good basic rule to follow, if you can.
 And using internal links can help search bots and users get to relevant pages quicker

 Humans read left to right, so think about how you can prioritize navigation based on what visitors most likely want to see.
 While it may make sense to you to put your “About” info as your first navigation link, put yourself in the user’s shoes.
 Most likely, they’re more interested in what you have to offer first.